 You will see a success message showing your username.
 You can now click on the Log in button to sign in to your WordPress site.

-Many of our beginner level users often ask us if they could try WordPress on their computer?
-The answer is yes, but most beginners should not do that.
+Many of our users ask if they can install WordPress on their local Windows, Mac, or Linux computer.
+The answer is yes, but most beginners don’t need to install WordPress locally.

-If you want to make your WordPress site available to the internet (rest of the world), then you need to get a web hosting account and install WordPress by using one of the methods we showed above.
+If you want people to visit your blog, then you shouldn’t install WordPress on your computer.
+Instead, you need to buy web hosting and install WordPress using one of the methods we showed above.

 How to Install WordPress in your Language